rgzr/sshtun/README.md

 [![GoDoc](https://godoc.org/github.com/golang/gddo?status.svg)](https://godoc.org/github.com/rgzr/sshtun)

-sshtun is a Go package that provides a SSH tunnel with port forwarding supporting both password and key auth methods.
+sshtun is a Go package that provides a SSH tunnel with port forwarding supporting:

+* TCP and unix socket connections
+* Password authentication
+* Un/encrypted key file authentication
+* `ssh-agent` based authentication

-By default it reads the default linux ssh private key location `$HOME/.ssh/id_rsa`, but other key can be specified.
+By default it reads the default linux ssh private key location `$HOME/.ssh/id_rsa` and fallbacks to using `ssh-agent`, but a specific authentication method can be set.

 ## Installation